Lai-yung Ruby Leung: Pacific Northwest National Laboratory

 Leung completed her research dissertation at PNNL in 1989 before beginning her career as a research associate in 1991.
 She then worked as a staff scientist and senior scientist before becoming a laboratory fellow in 2004 and a Battelle Fellow in 2017.
 Her current research focuses on the dynamics of various land-atmosphere interactions as well as hydrological cycles.
 Her team at PNNL was the first group of researchers to link soot deposition with snowpack availability in the western United States.
 They also found that the primary cause of intense hurricanes is a climate cycle known as the Atlantic Multidecadal Oscillation (AMO).

 Along with other PNNL scientists, Leung contributed to the assessment of the Intergovernmental Panel on Climate Change (IPCC) that jointly won the Nobel Peace Prize in 2007 with Albert Arnold.
 As a contributing author of the report's Regional Climate Projections, she helped disseminate the knowledge on the consequences of anthropogenic activities in global warming.

 Energy Exascale Earth System Model

-In 2016, Leung was appointed as the chief climate scientist of the Energy Exascale Earth System Model (E^{3}SM), previously known as the Accelerated Climate Modeling for Energy (ACME) project, by the U.S. Department of Energy (DOE).
+In 2016, Leung was appointed as the chief climate scientist of the Energy Exascale Earth System Model (E3SM), previously known as the Accelerated Climate Modeling for Energy (ACME) project, by the U.S. Department of Energy (DOE).
 By shifting climate models from global to a regional scale, Leung and her team enhanced the efficiency of computational modeling.
 The model provides twice as much as details than the previous simulations and further allows for focusing on local climate effects.
 Leung's leadership was crucial in investigating climate change through the perspectives of various Earth System components, including hydrological and biogeochemical cycles as well as cryosphere-ocean systems.
 She is currently working on Phase II of the project that is expected to be completed by 2021.